AG-Boerries/MIRACUM-Pipe/Readme.md

 ```

 ### Adjusting **make\_alignment\_VC\_CNV.sh**
 The script **make\_alignment\_VC\_CNV.sh** contains the actual function calls to perfom quality control, alignemnt, variant calling, copy number calling, annotation and report generation.
-It has to be adjusted to the local conditions as well in line 14ff.
+It has to be adjusted to the local conditions starting in line 14ff.
 Our set of parametes is extensivley tested on various patients with different cancer entities and raw qualities and delivers reliable and consitent results.
 But nervertheless it might need adjustments from time to time which can be easily achieved in this script starting at line 100ff.
 Here all parameters can be adjusted, e.g. VAF cutoff.

 ```
 ##################################################################################################################